bomonike/fullest-stack/README.md

 We begin with the <strong>simplest</strong> capability set and gradually mature over time to that full production-grade system we call "Fullest-stack" needed today.
 <strong>Join us!</strong>

 1. The initial capability uses a <strong>site generator</strong>.
-There are many available, but <strong>Jekyll<strong> that runs in GitHub.com.
+There are many available, but <strong>Jekyll</strong> that runs in GitHub.com.
 It works by taking applying its template CSS and JavaScript to

 1. Text files writtin in <strong>GitHub Markdown</strong> format and transforms them to